esoterika227/esoterika227.github.io/links/index.md

 The A. Y. R. of Oregon [The Ancient York Rite of Oregon](http://yorkrite.com/or/) consisting of: the Chapter of Royal Arch Masons (4th-7th degrees), the Council of Cryptic Masons (8th-10th degrees), and the Commandery of Knights Templar (11th-13th degrees).

-The A. A. O. N. M. S. of Northwest Oregon [The Al Kader Shrine](http://www.alkadershriners.org/)
+The A. A. O. N. M. S. of Northwest Oregon: [The Al Kader Shrine](http://www.alkadershriners.org/)

-The Societas Rosicruciana in Civitatibus Foederatis [Washington College](http://www.sricf-wa.org/)
+The Societas Rosicruciana in Civitatibus Foederatis: [Washington College](http://www.sricf-wa.org/)

 <div class="center">
     <img src="/images/astronomer.jpg" alt="Renaissance astrologer">